Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Abstract

 \section{Abstract}

-Motivated by the evidence that real-world networks evolve in time and may exhibit non-stationary features, we propose an extension of the Exponential Random Graph Models (ERGMs) accommodating the time variation of network parameters.
-Within the ERGM framework, a network realization is sampled from a static probability distribution defined parametrically in terms of network statistics.
-Inspired by the fast growing literature on Dynamic Conditional Score-driven models, in our approach, each parameter evolves according to an updating rule driven by the score of the conditional distribution.
-We demonstrate the flexibility of the score-driven ERGMs, both as data generating processes and as filters, and we prove the advantages of the dynamic version with respect to the static one.
-Our method captures dynamical network dependencies, that emerge from the data, and allows for a test discriminating between static or time-varying parameters.
-Finally, we corroborate our findings with the application to networks from real financial and political systems exhibiting non stationary dynamics.
+Motivated by the increasing abundance of data describing real-world networks that exhibit dynamical features, we propose an extension of the Exponential Random Graph Models (ERGMs) that accommodates the time variation of its parameters.
+Inspired by the fast-growing literature on Dynamic Conditional Score models, each parameter evolves according to an updating rule driven by the score of the ERGM distribution.
+We demonstrate the flexibility of score-driven ERGMs (SD-ERGMs) as data-generating processes and filters and show the advantages of the dynamic version over the static one.
+We discuss two applications to temporal networks from financial and political systems.
+First, we consider the prediction of future links in the Italian interbank credit network.
+Second, we show that the SD-ERGM allows discriminating between static or time-varying parameters when used to model the U.S. Congress co-voting network dynamics.

+\begin{quotation} The paper introduces an innovative, dynamic model for temporal networks.
+The novel methodology is strongly interdisciplinary, and the estimation of model parameters is straightforward.
+We present two examples from financial and political systems, supporting the approach's flexibility and showcasing its potential widespread applicability. \end{quotation}